Lawrence Herkimer

+Early life and career

 He was born in Muskegon, Michigan.
 As a cheerleader at Southern Methodist University, Herkimer developed what became known as the Herkie by accident while intending to perform a split jump.
 The move features one arm extended straight up in the air and the other on one's hip, with one leg extended straight out, and the other bent back.
 At SMU, he formed a national organization for cheerleaders and created a cheerleading-oriented magazine called Megaphone.

 Herkimer started his first cheerleading camp in 1948 at Sam Houston State Teachers College (now Sam Houston State University) with 53 participants, funded with $600 he had borrowed from a friend of his father-in-law.
 By the following year, enrollment had grown to 350 participants.
 Shortly thereafter, he was making more money from his summer programs than he was teaching the remainder of the year at Southern Methodist, so he gave up teaching and took up the cheerleading business full-time.
 His camps had as many as 1,500 instructors teaching tens of thousands of students nationwide each summer, and his Cheerleader Supply Company was successfully retailing skirts and sweaters for cheerleading squads.

 Herkimer sold his cheerleading camp program in 1986 for $20 million.
 It was originally purchased by the BSN Corporation, which sold it to the Prospect Group in June 1988, with Herkimer staying on to run the business.
 By 1990, Herkimer expected the business to bring in $50 million in revenue.

+Invention

 As part of an effort to provide a visually appealing device for cheerleaders, given the advent of color television, his pom-pon with a hidden handle was granted patent 3,560,313 by the United States Patent and Trademark Office in 1971.
-Herkimer chose the name "Pom pon" after hearing that the word "pompom" had vulgar meanings in other languages.
+Herkimer chose the name "Pom pom" after hearing that the word "pompom" had vulgar meanings in other languages.